AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/hooks.md

 #### Fetching from remote origins

-Local composers also support fetching from remote origins using `globalThis.fetch()`.
+Local composers also support fetching from remote origins using `fetch()`.

-The following example could be used as a `beforeAll` hook that validates an authorization token against a remote authorization endpoint using `globalThis.fetch()`.
+The following example could be used as a `beforeAll` hook that validates an authorization token against a remote authorization endpoint using `fetch()`.

 ```js
 module.exports = {